 Windows 10 Upgrade Advisor for Windows 7 and Windows 8.1

-In addition to allowing you register your free upgrade copy, Get the Windows 10 app allows you check for compatibility issues with your PC, connected devices, and installed programs.
+In addition to allowing you to register your free upgrade copy, the Get the Windows 10 app allows you to check for compatibility issues with your PC, connected devices, and installed programs.
 In plain English, this app can help you determine if you can upgrade to Windows 10 without any issues.

 Checking for compatibility issues

 Simply click the Windows logo icon in the system tray to launch Get the Windows 10 app.
-If you haven’t reserved your free upgrade copy yet, please click the Reserve your free upgrade, enter email ID, and then send confirmation button.
+If you haven’t reserved your free upgrade copy yet, please click the Reserve your free upgrade, enter email ID, and then click the confirmation button.